 - Click "Edit [team name]" in the top right of the page.
 This will open the "Edit Team" page.

 We support Visa, Visa Debit, MasterCard, and American Express.

-Captains can manage their team's roster on their team page.
+Captains can manage their team's roster from their team page:

 - If you wish to add a personal note to the invite email, click "Customize the invite message" and add your note.

 If you are the captain of a team, you can change the role of any member of your roster.
 This is done from the "Manage Roster" page.